-Dyna-3D: Developed at LLNL by John Hallquist, this software analyzes and visually portrays the effects of stresses on computer-generated 3-dimensional objects.
-Hallquist launched Livermore Software Technology Corporation (LSTC) in Livermore, CA and matured the original software into LS-DYNA.
+DYNA3D: Developed at LLNL by John Hallquist, this software analyzes and visually portrays the effects of stresses on computer-generated 3-dimensional objects.
+Hallquist launched Livermore Software Technology Corporation (LSTC) in Livermore, California and matured the original software into LS-DYNA.
 The automobile industry, among others, uses LS-DYNA to simulate crashes and conduct safety testing.
 LSTC was sold to ANSYS Inc. in 2019 for \$775 million.

 Micro Impulse Radar (MIR): Pioneered at LLNL, MIR single-handedly revolutionized radar technology.
-A compact, low power, low cost, short range radar system, it is used around the world in a wide range of applications.
-For example, MIR operates automatic doors or gates, is a motion detector for alarm systems, automobile blind-spot detection, and anti-crash systems.
-MIR can also be used to non-destructively analyze vehicle roadways and bridges.
+A compact, low-power, low-cost, short range radar system, it is used around the world in a wide range of applications.
+For example, MIR operates automatic doors or gates, serves as a motion detector for alarm systems, and enables automobile blind-spot detection and anti-crash systems.